r-lib/zeallot/cran-comments.md

 ## Reverse dependencies

-I have run an R CMD check on downstream dependencies.
+I have run an R CMD check on all (6) downstream dependencies.
 All packages I could install passed.